Pumpkin Chocolate Chip Cookies (Gluten Free + Grain Free)

 - 1 cup (6 oz.) dark chocolate chunks

-- In a large mixing bowl, combine the cooled brown butter, canned pumpkin, sugar, egg, and vanilla extract.
+- In a large mixing bowl, combine the cooled brown butter or coconut oil, canned pumpkin, sugar, egg, and vanilla extract.
 Whisk until completely smooth and combined.

 - Add in the cinnamon, nutmeg, baking soda, baking powder, kosher salt, blanched almond flour, and coconut flour if using.
 Stir until a smooth dough forms and the dry ingredients are completely incorporated.
 Stir in the chocolate chunks.